api3dao/oev-docs/docs/oev-searchers/in-depth/oev-searching.md

    called by the same address.
 The bidding contract needs to be allowed to call all of these.
 Note that withdrawal cancellation may be omitted if the contract doesn't need to have this capability.
-Access to these functions should be limited.
-For example, a malicious actor who has access to it may call `initiateWithdrawal` so that the auctioneer bots disregard the respective bids, or call `cancelWithdrawal` whenever a withdrawal is initiated to prevent the funds from ever being withdrawn.
+Access to these functions should be restricted.
+For example, a malicious actor who has access to these may call `initiateWithdrawal` and make the Auctioneer disregard the respective bids, or call `cancelWithdrawal` whenever a withdrawal is initiated to prevent the funds from ever being withdrawn.
 3. The withdrawal recipient is specified in the `withdraw` call.
 Make sure the